avogabos/goSynapse/README.md

 At the `storm>` prompt type your Storm queries.
 Type `exit` or `quit` to leave.

+Each command's output is appended to `storm_results.json`.
+The file now records any text printed by the Cortex under a `"print"` key.
+Counts from queries like `| count` appear here even though they don't emit nodes.
+If you do not see the `"print"` list, ensure the CLI is using the local `gosynapse` code by running `pip install -e .` or by setting `PYTHONPATH=src` before launching the script.

 ## Health Check Utility

 `scripts/health_check.py` verifies connectivity to your Cortex.
 It loads the `.env`